-Matthew Cullinen is Senior Associate in the Research & Intelligence Group.
-Matthew plans and manages research initiatives in partnership with some of the world’s top business and other graduate schools, as well as NGO’s and corporate partners.
-Prior to working with CWR, Matthew worked in electoral politics conducting policy and opposition research for several candidates, including Sen. Gillibrand, and most recently as deputy policy director for Reshma Saujani, candidate for U.S. Congress.
-In this capacity he directed political and opposition research activities, developed policy positions on local and national issues, composed policy literature for publication in a variety of mediums, provided briefings and advice to the candidate, and drafted legislation on a full range of issues including creation of a federal innovation fund to increase investment in renewable energy.
+Matthew Cullinen plans and manages Carbon War Room’s research initiatives in partnership with some of the world’s top business, graduate schools, and NGOs.
+Prior to joining CWR, Matthew worked in electoral politics conducting policy and opposition research for several candidates, including Sen. Gillibrand, and served as deputy policy director for Reshma Saujani, a candidate for the U.S. Congress.
+In these roles he developed policy positions on local and national issues, composed policy literature for publication in a variety of mediums, provided briefings and advice to the candidates, and drafted legislation on a full range of issues including the creation of a federal innovation fund to increase investment in renewable energy.

 Matthew is passionate about environmental conservation and back country hiking.
 After graduation he worked as an Urban Park Ranger Fellow for the New York City Department of Parks and Recreation, for whom he had worked previously as a member of the Park Conservation Corps, and during graduate school he led outdoor leadership programs for the New York University Office of Student Activities.